 B.A., Hamilton College

-Professor Jane Rindsberg trains her upper-class interviewing and counseling students in the skills that all effective legal advocates need.
-Professor Rindsberg also serves as chair of RWU’s Clerkship Committee, assisting students who are considering judicial clerkships, and providing support for those who eventually apply for the positions.
+Jane Rindsberg serves as chair of RWU’s Clerkship Committee, assisting students who are considering judicial clerkships, and providing support for those who eventually apply for the positions.

-Professor Rindsberg incorporates her extensive legal background into her classroom work.
-As an associate at Jones, Day, Reavis & Pogue in Cleveland, Professor Rindsberg defended wrongful termination and discrimination actions for corporate clients and represented debtors and creditors in complex bankruptcy litigation.
+She incorporates her extensive legal background into her work.
+As an associate at Jones, Day, Reavis & Pogue in Cleveland, she defended wrongful termination and discrimination actions for corporate clients and represented debtors and creditors in complex bankruptcy litigation.